-Keane joined Burnley on an initial six-month loan in September 2014, before completing a permanent move for an undisclosed fee in January 2015.
+Keane joined Burnley on an initial six-month loan in September 2014, completing a permanent move for an undisclosed fee in January 2015.

-His performances in the Premier League earned Keane a first senior England call-up in October 2016 and he was given his debut by Gareth Southgate – formerly his international manager at Under-21 level - in a friendly defeat in Germany, where he impressed for the full 90 minutes to earn a second cap days later in a World Cup qualifying win over Lithuania at Wembley.
+His performances in the Premier League earned Keane a first senior England call-up in October 2016 and he was given his debut by Gareth Southgate – formerly his international manager at Under-21 level - in a friendly defeat in Germany, where Keane impressed for the full 90 minutes to earn a second cap days later in a World Cup qualifying win over Lithuania at Wembley.

 Keane’s efforts also earned him nominations for the PFA Young Player of the Year and Burnley’s Players’ Player of the Year awards.

 After making his Everton debut in the Europa League qualifying tie with Ruzomberok at Goodison Park in July 2017, Keane would go on to make 38 appearances for the Blues in his maiden season.
 He netted his first goal for the Toffees in the following round, nodding home a Leighton Baines cross against Hajduk Split.

-A foot injury curtailed Keane's progress across the turn of the year but in 2018 he became a regular at the heart of the Everton defence.
+A foot injury curtailed Keane's progress around the turn of the year but in 2018 he became a regular at the heart of the Everton defence.